Open to new roles

 Collaboration is the Work

 Design doesn't happen in isolation.
-I work closely with product and engineering — not handing off designs but building shared understanding.
+I work closely with product and engineering, building shared understanding rather than tossing designs over the wall.

 06